okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/dpop/main/index.md

 * `nonce`: Used only once.
 A recent `nonce` value provided by the authorization server using the `dpop-nonce` HTTP header.
 The authorization server provides the DPoP nonce value to limit the lifetime of DPoP proof JWTs.
 * `jti`: JWT ID.
 A unique [JWT identifier](https://www.rfc-editor.org/rfc/rfc7519#section-4.1.7) for the request

-2. Copy the new DPoP proof JWT and add it to the DPoP header in the request.
+2. Copy the new DPoP proof and add it to the DPoP header in the request.

 3. Send the request for an access token again.
 The authorization server should return the access token.
 In the following example, tokens are truncated for brevity.